Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 We won't really care about what field we use to be the numbers we pile into vectors, we really just care that the multiplication of these *scalars* (elements of the underlying field) are commutative and we can find inverses for everything other than the $0$ element.
 Replace vector spaces with [modules](https://en.wikipedia.org/wiki/Module_(mathematics)) if you want to be more general or feel free to remove the restriction of finite-dimensionality (though be careful with both!).

+If you don't feel comfortable with vector spaces and linear algebra, I would recommend you take a look at [3Blue1Brown's Essence of Linear Algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) series.
+We will review a bit nonetheless.

 ### operations and diagrams
 Let's review some operations we can do on vector spaces themselves so that we have our modular structures in place.